Qatar Red Crescent Society

 The Qatar Red Crescent Society (QRCS; جمعية الهلال الأحمر القطري), the Qatari branch of the Red Crescent Society, was established in 1978.
 In 1981, it gained international recognition from the International Committee of the Red Cross in Geneva and joined the International Federation of Red Cross and Red Crescent Societies (IFRC).
 It is also a member of the Secretariat of Arab Red Crescent Societies in Jeddah.
 It became the first philanthropic organization in Qatar to establish a women's branch in 1982.

 QRC is headquartered in Doha, but the organization works throughout the country.
 Their primary goal is to reduce detrimental effects of catastrophe and relieve suffering by contributing social and humanitarian services coinciding with the mission of its parent organization, the Red Crescent.

 Activities

 Domestic activities

 QRC was the first voluntary charity organization in Qatar.
 It is very active in aiding and developing relief programs for victims of disaster worldwide.
 Within Qatar, their programs include social development, training and qualification, awareness and education, programs and medical service, and advocacy community issues.
 Internationally QRC engages in relief and humanitarian activities, development and empowerment, and advocacy and humanitarian diplomacy.

+In February 1985, the QRC created the Disabled Club, a social club for disabled children and the first of its kind in the country.

-During the conflict in the Gaza strip in fall 2014, the QRC helped, with Qatari government contributions, by providing medical supplies and fuel for hospitals.
+During the conflict in the Gaza Strip in fall 2014, the QRC helped, with Qatari government contributions, by providing medical supplies and fuel for hospitals.